pensjonatus/flash-fiction/blog/spiders-are-everywhere.md

 ---
-title: 'Spiders Are Everywhere'
+title: Spiders Are Everywhere
 date: '2015-01-31'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I was bit by a spider.
 It was round and chubby, all red with black spots.
 Quite